Azure/clds/devdoc/tqueue_requirements.md

 - If the state of the array entry corresponding to the head is not `NOT_USED`, `TQUEUE_PUSH(T)` shall try again.

-- Part of the same `interlocked_compare_exchange`, if the state of the array entry corresponding to the head is `NOT_USED`:
+- Part of the same `interlocked_compare_exchange` as above, if the state of the array entry corresponding to the head is `NOT_USED`:

   - `TQUEUE_PUSH(T)` shall set the state to `PUSHING` (from `NOT_USED`) by using `interlocked_compare_exchange`.